Break Up Your Metadata

 If you completed the Package Development Model module, you know that modular, package-based development is a game changer.
 But perhaps you’re thinking, how can I put these principles into practice?
 How does this modular model make my life easier?

-If you rolled out Salesforce customizations recently, you deployed metadata to production orgs using the Salesforce Migration Tool, change sets, or even unmanaged packages.
-This traditional development model is what we call change set development (the artist formerly known as org-based development).
+If you rolled out Salesforce customizations recently, you deployed metadata to production orgs using the ANT Migration Tool, change sets, or even unmanaged packages.
+This traditional development model is what we call change set development.
 Your development has occurred largely within the confines of a sandbox or production org.

 With that said, moving to package development isn’t an all-or-nothing proposition.
 We’ll remove the mystery, and show you how to get started.